 “They like to have a lot of females hanging off their every word,” Burkhardt’s supernatural ally Monroe explains.
 “Not exactly the monogamous type.
 They live for the rut, picking out the choicest females for breeding.”

 Like the Bluebeard of Charles Perrault, the ziegevolk of Grimm also has a secret room in his basement that is kept locked at all times.
-Instead of dead bodies, however, it contains a number of women locked inside cages, held against their will so that the owner of the establishment can later use them for sexual pleasure.
-Nick Burkhardt is ultimately able to rescue the women, but while the brothers of Bluebeard’s bride both save their sister and kill Bluebeard, the ziegevolk of Grimm is merely arrested for his actions.
+Instead of dead bodies, however, it contains a number of women kept inside cages.
+Nick Burkhardt is able to rescue the women but while the brothers of Bluebeard’s bride save their sister and kill Bluebeard, the ziegevolk of Grimm is merely arrested.

 The classic fairy tale Cinderella is also given the Grimm treatment in the episode “Happily Ever After.”
 As told by Charles Perrault, the title character was raised by a stepmother who “couldn’t bear the young girl’s goodness, for it made her own daughters seem even more hateful.
 She gave her the vilest household chores – it was she who cleaned the dishes and the stairs, she who scrubbed Madam’s chamber, and the chambers of those little madams, her stepsisters; she slept at the top of the house in an attic, on a shabby mattress, while her sisters had luxurious boudoirs, with beds of the latest fashion, and mirrors in which they could study themselves from head to toe.”